saulpw/aipl/README.md

 # AIPL (Array-Inspired Pipeline Language)

-A smolchain to make it easier to explore and experiment with AI pipelines.
+A tiny DSL to make it easier to explore and experiment with AI pipelines.

 ## Features